 We compressed these traces using FAI and our hybrid method respectively.
-In both cases, we store the compressed provenance records in a MSSQL database (Microsoft SQL Server 8.0).
-Table 5 shows the schema that we used to store provenance records for the two techniques.
-In our hybrid method, for ancestor information, we assign each node string a unique identifier to make the web compression easier.
-Since a node can have a series of ancestors, we encode them into one "ancestors coding" using web compression algorithm and store each record in a concise format (i.e.,
+In both cases, we store the compressed provenance records in a Microsoft SQL Server 8.0 database.
+Table 5 shows the schema that we used for the two techniques.
+In our hybrid method, for ancestor information, we assign each node string a unique identifier (in the order of appearance in the trace) to make the web compression easier.
+Since a node can have a series of ancestors, we encode them into one "ancestors coding" using web compression algorithm and store each record in a concise format (i.e., (Node identifier, ancestors coding)) in AncestorDB.
+While FAI is composed of a series of factorization and inheritance methods (See Table 6), argument factorization achieves the best compression ratio and is used in the rest of the paper; it finds the duplicate node strings in AncestorDB and encodes them using integer codes, and stores them in DictionaryDB.